NFL: Former Buffalo Bills LB Zach Brown Visits Oakland Raiders

 “Free agency started and you see a lot of teams signing guys and my agent and I were kind of pinging back and forth and had a couple teams in play.”
 Newhouse said, per Silver and Black Pride.
 “He mentioned that the Raiders, coming off a great season, had an opening at right tackle and definitely my ears perked up.
 Things kind of started getting rolling and it ended up being a really good fit.
 So, I’m excited to be here.”

 Former Raiders starter Menelik Watson signed with the Denver Broncos last week, which opened up room at right tackle.
-Oakland’s other options at tackle include Vadal Alexander, Denver Kirkland and Austin Howard, who started in place of Watson during the majority of the season.
+Oakland’s other options at tackle include Vadal Alexander, Denver Kirkland, and Austin Howard, who started in place of Watson during the majority of the season.

 According to Pro Football Talk, Patterson, who signed with Oakland earlier this week, is guaranteed $5 million under his new contract, including a $2.5 million signing bonus and a $2.5 million guaranteed base salary.
 The 25-year-old’s contract also includes a $250,000 workout bonus for 2017.